Stable phosphorus radicals: Structure and properties

 As previously mentioned, kinetic stabilisation through bulky ligands has been an effective strategy for producing persisting phosphorus radicals.
 Delocalisation of the electron has also shown a stabilising effect on phosphorus radical species.
 This conversely results in more delocalised spin densities, and lower coupling constants relative to 31P localised electron spin.
 For this reason the spin localisation on the phosphorus atom varies widely for different phosphorus radical species.

 Cyclic radicals like that by Ito at al have delocalisation across the rings.
 In this case X-ray, EPR spectroscopy, and ab initio calculations found that 80-90% of the spin was delocalised on the carbons in the C2P2 ring and the rest on the phosphorus atoms.
 Despite this, the aP2 constant shows similar spectroscopic property to organic radicals that contain conjugated P=C doubles bond, justifying the resonance structure used for this species.

 The phosphinyl radicals synthesised by Lappert and co-workers were found to be stable at room temperature for periods of over 15 days with no effect from short-term heating at 360 K. This stability was assigned to the steric bulk of the substituents and the absence of beta-hydrogen atoms.
 A structural study of this species conducted using X-ray crystallography, gas-phase electron diffraction, and ab initio molecular orbital calculations found that the source of this stability was not the bulkiness of the CH(SiMe3)2 ligands but the release of strain energy during homolytic cleavage at the P-P bond of the dimer that favoured the existence of the radical.
 The dimer shows a syn,anti conformation, which allows for better packing but has excessive crowding at the trimethylsilyl groups, while the radical monomer displays syn,syn conformation.
 Theoretical calculations showed that the process of cleaving the P-P bond (endothermic), relaxation to release steric strain, and rotation about the P-C bond to yield syn,syn conformation on the monomer radical (exothermic by 67.5 kJ for each unit) is an overall exothermic process.
 The stability of this species can therefore be attributed to the energy release of strain energy by the reorganisation of the ligands as the dimer converts to the radical monomer.
 This effect have been observed in other systems containing the CH(SiMe3)2 ligand and was dubbed the "Jack-in-the-box" model.
 Other ligand with similar flexibility, and ability to undergo conformational changes were identified as PnR2 (Pn - P, As, Sb) and ERR'2 (E = Si, Ge, Sn; R' = bulky ligand).

-In 2022, Brehm and co-workers investigated the electron density distribution across centres in metal-coordinated phosphanoxyl complexes.
+In 2022, Streubel and co-workers investigated the electron density distribution across centres in metal-coordinated phosphanoxyl complexes.
 This study showed that tungsten-containing radical complexes have small amounts of spin density on the metal nuclei while in the case of manganese and iron, the spins are purely metal-centred.